plomgrading/plom/doc/source/marking.rst

 Ready to mark
 -------------

-Your markers will all need to download the client: :doc:`getting_started`.
+Your markers will all need to download the :ref:`desktop Plom Client app <plom-client>`.

 They can then begin the process of annotating papers, leaving useful feedback and assigning marks (grades).